Menu

 How, then, does No 10 feel about Blue Labour?
 Glasman says he was “not expecting them to do cartwheels” when he was invited to Washington DC, but PoliticsHome understands that the group has influence via chief of staff Morgan McSweeney, as well as political strategy director Paul Ovenden and policy adviser Harvey Redgrave.

 “Morgan is from us,” says Glasman.
-“He really worked with Jon Cruddas and me in Dagenham with the BNP.
-He witnessed with amazement the fact that Labour just didn't listen.
+“He really worked with Jon Cruddas and me in Dagenham against the BNP.
+He witnessed with amazement the fact that Labour just didn’t listen.

-There is a tension, however, between the ideas of the Blue Labour-aligned and those thought of as neo-Blairites or “tech optimists”, who are represented in the Cabinet by Wes Streeting and Peter Kyle.
+More broadly, however, there is a tension between the ideas of the Blue Labour-aligned and those thought of as neo-Blairites or “tech optimists”, who are represented in the Cabinet by Wes Streeting and Peter Kyle.
 (Although there are significant differences, a parallel has been drawn here with the Trump team divide: the Vance and Bannon camp versus Elon Musk and the tech bros.)

-Blue Labour is “as far from the third way as you can imagine”, according to Glasman, who accuses Blairites of “reaching out to the old order as it is crumbling around them” and says they “think it's 1999 – they're still listening to the Prince album!”.
+Blue Labour is “as far from the third way as you can imagine”, according to Glasman, who accuses Blairites of “reaching out to the old order as it is crumbling around them”.
+“They think it’s 1999 – they’re still listening to the Prince album!”

+Jon Cruddas, the former Dagenham Labour MP who has helped guide the new Blue Labour group of MPs, similarly identifies this tension.
 “There is a brittleness around the government about what it is.
 Some see their role as being much more radical and insurgent and challenging the status quo, and indeed challenging orthodox liberal progressive approaches to what the party is for.
-Others find that far too challenging,” says Jon Cruddas, the former Dagenham Labour MP who has helped guide the new Blue Labour group of MPs.
+Others find that far too challenging.”

-This tension in government is expected to play out in different departments.
+This dynamic is expected to play out across various government departments.
 On the environment, for example, Cruddas says there is a choice: become more reliant on China to meet net-zero targets or rebuild industrial policy?

-On the Employment Rights Bill, he says, “I would argue it does an awful lot on individual rights, but it's not doing very much on rebuilding the strength of labour, both in terms of the duties of employers, in terms of the structure of the firm, or forms of industrial democracy, or rebuilding unions as institutions.”
+The Employment Rights Bill might be seen as aligning well with Blue Labour ideas, but Cruddas says of the legislation: “I would argue it does an awful lot on individual rights, but it’s not doing very much on rebuilding the strength of labour, both in terms of the duties of employers, in terms of the structure of the firm, or forms of industrial democracy, or rebuilding unions as institutions.”

-Alongside the group of MPs, Rutherford and Cruddas are involved in a “Future of the Left” Policy Exchange project, which is working with No 10.
-It is a continuation of the “Labour’s Covenant” initiative, which was anchored in the Labour Together think tank previously run by McSweeney.
-Its influence plays out in the context of Reform and a potential reunification of the right.
+Alongside the group of MPs, Rutherford and Cruddas are involved in a Policy Exchange think tank project called the “Future of the Left”, which is feeding directly into No 10.
+It is a continuation of the “Labour’s Covenant” initiative, which ran while Starmer’s Labour was in opposition and was anchored in the Labour Together think tank previously run by McSweeney.

-“There’s also Kemi Badenoch, and some of the things she could tap into in her critique of the bureaucratic state, which I think is a very powerful thesis that hasn't got much airtime,” says Cruddas.
+While Blue Labour’s influence plays out in the context of Reform and a potential reunification of the right, Cruddas adds: “There’s also Kemi Badenoch, and some of the things she could tap into in her critique of the bureaucratic state, which I think is a very powerful thesis that hasn’t got much airtime.”

 “We have to use all the intellectual and political resources available to us in trying to understand all of this and shape an agenda, because there is no safe ground here.
-Despite having a massive majority, the position Labour faces is pretty vulnerable.”
+Despite having a massive majority, the position Labour faces is pretty vulnerable,” Cruddas concludes.

 PoliticsHome Newsletters